AbrarAdnan/order_fulfillment_backend/README.md

 ## 🧱 Tech Stack

-- Django
+- **Django**: Provides a robust ORM and admin for rapid backend development.
-- Django REST Framework
+- **Django REST Framework (DRF)**: Enables fast, flexible API development with browsable interfaces and easy serialization.
-- Celery
+- **Celery**: Manages asynchronous tasks like order lifecycle transitions and stale detection, decoupling business logic from the request cycle.
-- Redis
+- **Redis**: Used as a high-speed message broker for Celery tasks.
-- Python 3.11+
+- **Python 3.11+**: Offers improved performance and async capabilities.

 ---